-Then they leave the bulb and thus leave also the microwave cavity.
-From eqs (3) and (4) we calculate a linewidth of about 1 Hz and a Q-value of about 109, the highest Q-value of all presently existing atomic resonators.
-If the intensity of the hydrogen beam, which consists only of upper state atoms (emitting atoms), is sufficiently large and if the cavity losses are sufficiently low, self-oscillation will start in the cavity; i.e., the maser itself will generate a microwave signal.
+they leave the bulb and thus leave also the microwave cavity.
+From eqs (3) and (4) we calculate a linewidth of about 1 Hz and a Q-value of about 109, the highest Q-value in all presently used atomic standards.
+15 If the intensity of the hydrogen beam, which consists only of upper state atoms (emitting atoms), is sufficiently large and if the cavity losses are sufficiently low, self-oscillation will start in the cavity; i.e., the maser itself will generate a microwave signal.
 We have a maser-oscillator with an output frequency directly derived from the atomic resonance.
 A crystal oscillator can be locked to this frequency by frequency comparison techniques.
 As compared to the cesium standard, the hydrogen maser is not quite as accurate because of experimental difficulties in the evaluation of the frequency shift due to the collisions of the hydrogen atoms with the fluorocarbon surface of the storage bulb.
-In order to obtain self-oscillation the cavity-Q must be relatively high.
-Thus cavity pulling is relatively strong, and it limits the long-term stability (over times longer than several days) to values not quite as good as those possible with cesium standards.
+In order to obtain self-oscillation the cavity- Q must be relatively high.
+Thus cavity pulling is relatively strong, and it limits the long-term stability (over times longer than several days) to values not better than those of cesium standards.
 In the region from a few seconds to a day the hydrogen maser has the best stability of all existing standards.
 Its application is rather limited to uses where these stabilities are critical and where a rather bulky device is no handicap.
 Unlike cesium and rubidium standards, hydrogen masers have not yet been evaluated under adverse environmental conditions.
 The number of hydrogen masers in use is very small compared to the numbers of cesium beam devices and of rubidium devices.